EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Science/Sociology/Bureaucracy/Seeing Like a State.md

 - *"Machines are not made to harvest crops," noted two proponents of phytoengiering.
 "In reality, crops must be designed to be harvested by machine."*

-- *The development of the "supermarket tomato" by G. C. (Jack) Hanna at the University of California at Davis in the late 1940s and 1950s is an early and diagnostic case.16 Spurred by the wartime shortage of field labor, researchers set about inventing a mechanical harvester and breeding the tomato that would accommodate it.*
+- *The development of the "supermarket tomato" by G. C. (Jack) Hanna at the University of California at Davis in the late 1940s and 1950s is an early and diagnostic case.
+Spurred by the wartime shortage of field labor, researchers set about inventing a mechanical harvester and breeding the tomato that would accommodate it.*

 - *Corn accounts for one-third of the total market for herbicides and one-quarter of the market for insecticides*